-Explanatory language is added to the general section of Chapter 110 to help users understand and determine if their project triggers the requirements of this chapter of the KZC.
-Threshold numbers have been revised in the waiver section of Chapter 110 to bring them up to today's dollars (2019); based on adjustment procedures outlined in the code.
+Explanatory language is added to the general section of Chapter 110 to help users understand and determine if their project triggers the street improvement requirements of this chapter of the KZC.
+Threshold numbers are revised in the waiver section of Chapter 110 to bring them up to today's dollars (2019) based on the adjustment procedures outlined in the code.